- Find a Doctor

 In addition, our teams perform some cardiac procedures, including those to remove cysts from the heart.

-Not every patient is the right candidate for robotically assisted procedures, so our surgical teams are still performing traditional open surgery and minimally invasive procedures in the operating rooms at the Margaret H. Rollins Lewes Campus.
+Not every patient is the right candidate for robotically assisted procedures, so our surgical teams are still performing traditional open surgery and minimally invasive procedures in the operating rooms at the Margaret H. Rollins Lewes Campus and Beebe Outpatient Surgery Center at the Rehoboth Health Campus.

 We are in the process of training additional surgeons and surgical teams who will be performing gynecologic surgery, general surgery, and bariatric surgery utilizing the da Vinci Xi Surgical System.